Was/Been

 Prem thinks he is a good listener.

-Use the adverb form well when describing how something or someone does something.
+when describing how something or someone does something.

 She did extremely well on the exam.